William A. Seiter

 William Alfred Seiter (June 10, 1890 – July 26, 1964) was an American film director.

 Life and career

 Seiter was born in New York City.
 After attending Hudson River Military Academy, Seiter broke into films in 1915 as a bit player at Mack Sennett's Keystone Studios, doubling as a cowboy.
 He graduated to director in 1918.

 At Universal Studios in the mid-1920s, Seiter was principal director of the popular movies with Reginald Denny, most of which co-starred Seiter's then wife Laura La Plante (his second wife was actress Marian Nixon).
 This period also included The Beautiful and Damned and The Family Secret.
+Seiter earned a reputation for his charming comedies that were moderately paced and kept the laughs coming quietly, rather than resorting to obvious jokes and slapstick.